pprunty/pprunty.github.io/posts/06-claude.md

 regarded as the father of information theory.
 In fact, Anthropic was founded in 2021 by seven former OpenAI members, with siblings
-Daniela and Dario Amodei at the helm &mdash; both Italian-Americans. _Huh_, perhaps names like _Leonardo_ or _Michelangelo_ were taken?
+Daniela and Dario Amodei at the helm &mdash; both Italian-Americans. _Huh_, perhaps names like _Leonardo_ and _Michelangelo_ were taken?